 Armenian Mental Health Resources

 NAMI Glendale recognizes that we have a special obligation to engage with the Armenian speaking community about mental health.
-Our service area includes Glendale and Hollywood, twin hubs of the largest center of the Armenian diaspora.
-Armenians and Armenian-Americans represents the largest ethnic population in the City of Glendale itself.
+Our service area includes Glendale and Hollywood — twin hubs of the largest center of the Armenian diaspora.
+Armenians and Armenian-Americans represent the largest ethnic population in the City of Glendale itself.
 We believe that language and culture should never be a barrier to getting adequate care for mental health problems or serious mental illnesses.

-AAMHA provides support to individuals, agencies and organizations that offer mental health services to the Armenian American community, promotes utilization of mental health services for those who need it, and strongly advocates for mental health in the Armenian community.
-To find out more about AAMHA and their services please visit their website https://www.aamhawest.org/.
+Armenian American Mental Health Association (AAMHA) provides support to individuals, agencies and organizations that offer mental health services to the Armenian-American community.
+It also promotes utilization of mental health services for those who need it, and strongly advocates for mental health in the Armenian community.

 Armenian Autism Outreach Program (AAOP)

-The Glendale Center offers a range of culturally competent mental health and substance abuse services, with linguistic expertise in Spanish and Armenian, two commonly spoken languages in the community.
+The Glendale location of Didi Hirsch Mental Health offers a range of culturally-competent mental health and substance abuse services, with linguistic expertise in Spanish and Armenian, two languages commonly spoken in the community.

-ARMUNITY helps individuals and families in the Armenian community of Los Angeles find and receive quality mental health care.
-The goal is to develop integrated community healthcare to better serve Armenians in Glendale and surrounding areas.
-ARMUNITY is made possible through a grant from the Los Angeles County Department of Mental Health.
+Armunity helps individuals and families in the Armenian community of Los Angeles find and receive quality mental health care.
+The goal is developing integrated community healthcare to better serve Armenians in Glendale and surrounding areas.
+Armunity is made possible through a grant from the Los Angeles County Department of Mental Health.